Azure-Samples/ms-identity-python-django-tutorial/README.md

 - Alternatively, you may use `python -m django run` instead of `django run`
 - Navigate to [http://localhost:8000](http://localhost:8000) in your browser

-> You might run into an invalid certificate error on your browser as we are using self-signed certificates for `https`.
-If you do, you can ignore that error while running this sample locally.

 ![Experience](./ReadmeFiles/app.png)

 ## Explore the sample